Knowledgeable Counseling On Severance Agreements

 Founding attorney Ayesha Hamilton of Hamilton Law Firm, P.C., is a skilled negotiator and litigator who has handled a variety of employment law issues, providing counsel to employers and representing employees.
 She understands the complexity of state and federal employment laws, and she can help you understand your rights and protections under the law.

 When you come in for an initial consultation, you will work directly with a lawyer who has extensive experience resolving legal matters.
-Our track record should speak for itself, but we encourage you to call us at 800-742-1490 for more information.
+Her track record should speak for itself, but you can see it for yourself by calling her Princeton, New Jersey office at 800-742-1490 for more information.

 Don’t Sign Anything Until You’re Sure

-At Hamilton Law Firm PC, we pride ourselves on our ability to recognize when a severance agreement is fair and equitable.
-Our passion and commitment to our clients’ best interests drive us to find results quickly and efficiently.
-We can help you:
+At Hamilton Law Firm PC, Ayesha prides herself on her ability to recognize when a severance agreement is fair and equitable.
+Her passion and commitment to her clients’ best interests drive her to find results quickly and efficiently.
+She can help you:

 - Negotiate severance agreements where an agreement was not offered